Cologne diocese abuse scandal: Investigators identify suspects | DW | 18.03.2021

 Gercke said the report was the result of interviews with affected affected people and the examination of documents going back to the 1940s.
 He said that in many cases there was a lack of documents that held up the investigation, but praised the diocese for their support and openness in the process.

-Archbishop Woelki, who is also a Roman Catholic cardinal, has not ruled out stepping down over the scandal.
+Archbishop Woelki, who is also a cardinal, has not ruled out stepping down over the scandal.

 He drew ire for keeping an earlier report under wrap for months.
 He cited legal concerns, saying that the perpetrators may have a right to privacy.